-A while back, I asked “why are they called ‘cell phones?'”
+In another article, I asked “why are they called ‘cell phones?'”
 I suppose that article and this one have similar stories to them.
-However, I thought it would be good to come back to this topic since it’s been several years and there might be a new take on the subject.
+However, I thought it would be good to come back to this topic.

 What does “cellular” even mean?